-- 1 Ensure that the stop control (where fitted) is in the 'run' position. - 2 Turn the start key to the 'R' position (see fig. 6 or 7). - 3 Engines fitted with a rotary fuel injection pump:
+- Ensure that the stop control (where fitted) is in the 'run' position. - 2 Turn the start key to the 'R' position (see fig. 9). - 3 Engines fitted with a CAV in line or rotary fuel injection pump:

 Adjust the engine speed control to the fully open position.

-Operate the excess fuel control.
+Operate the excess fuel control (if fitted).